pckimlong/kimapp/tools/extensions/kimapp-snippets/GITHUB_ACTIONS.md

 ## Monorepo Considerations

 This workflow is designed to work in a monorepo where the extension is located in the `tools/extensions/kimapp-snippets` directory.
 The workflow will only trigger when files in this directory are changed.

+## Build Process

+The extension depends on the `kimapp_feature` JavaScript code located at `/template_generators/kimapp_feature` in the repository root.
+When packaging or publishing the extension, the `copy-kimapp-feature.js` script automatically copies this code to the extension's `src/kimapp_feature` directory.

+Make sure your CI/CD workflow:

+1. Has access to the `kimapp_feature` code
+2. Runs `npm run package` which will automatically run the copy script before packaging